-Data Sets Combined to Form SPACE2007
+Data Sets Combined to Form SPACE2008

-SPACE2007 is a combination of independent space-geodetic measurements of the Earth's orientation.
-Table 1 lists the space-geodetic series used in generating SPACE2007, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE2007, and the time interval spanned by those measurements.
-Note that the University of Texas Center for Space Research (UTCSR) satellite laser ranging (SLR) Universal Time (UT) values were not used in generating SPACE2007 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
+SPACE2008 is a combination of independent space-geodetic measurements of the Earth's orientation.
+Table 1 lists the space-geodetic series used in generating SPACE2008, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE2008, and the time interval spanned by those measurements.
+Note that the University of Texas Center for Space Research (UTCSR) satellite laser ranging (SLR) Universal Time (UT) values were not used in generating SPACE2008 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
 217 for further discussion about this point).
-For similar reasons, the International Laser Ranging Service (ILRS) satellite laser ranging length-of-day (LOD) values have also not been used in generating SPACE2007.
+For similar reasons, the International Laser Ranging Service (ILRS) satellite laser ranging length-of-day (LOD) values have also not been used in generating SPACE2008.

 Since it was desirable to combine only independent measurements of the Earth's orientation, only those series listed in Table 1 were used, even though other space-geodetic series are available from other analysis centers.
 When more than one series determined by the same measurement technique was used, care was taken to make sure that the measurements themselves were not included more than once.
 In particular, polar motion measurements from the JPL Global Positioning System (GPS) series were only used until the start of the International Global Navigation Satellite System (GNSS) Service (IGS) combined series EOP(IGS) 95 P 01 on January 1, 1995; polar motion measurements from the IGS combined series EOP(IGS) 95 P 01 were then used until the start of the IGS combined series EOP(IGS) 95 P 02 on June 30, 1996; polar motion measurements from the IGS combined series EOP(IGS) 95 P 02 were then used until the start of the accumulated IGS Solution Independent Exchange (SINEX) combined series EOP(IGS) 00 P 03 on February 27, 2000; and polar motion measurements from the accumulated IGS SINEX combined series EOP(IGS) 00 P 03 were used thereafter.
-Similarly, measurements from the National Oceanic and Atmospheric Administration (NOAA) International Radio Interferometric Surveying (IRIS) Intensive UT1 series were used until September 29, 1991; and measurements from the Goddard Space Flight Center (GSFC) National Earth Orientation Service (NEOS) Intensive UT1 series were used thereafter.
+Similarly, measurements from the National Oceanic and Atmospheric Administration (NOAA) International Radio Interferometric Surveying (IRIS) Intensive UT1 series were used until it ended on December 31, 1994; measurements from the United States Naval Observatory (USNO) National Earth Orientation Service (NEOS) Intensive UT1 series were then used until it ended on December 4, 2000; and measurements from the Goddard Spaceflight Center (GSFC) NEOS Intensive UT1 series were used thereafter.
 Finally, polar motion measurements from the UTCSR SLR series EOP(CSR) 96 L 01 were used until it ended on February 4, 1996 with measurements from the ILRS combined SLR series being used thereafter.